dkonar/pico8-ls/README.md

 so while it's mainly made for VSCode, it could also be used for other editors such as NeoVim, Atom, etc.

+### Node.js SEA Support

+This fork packages the language server as a [Node.js Single Executable Application (SEA)](https://nodejs.org/api/single-executable-applications.html), which bundles the JavaScript code and Node.js runtime into a single binary executable.
+This makes it easier to use the language server with editors like Zed and others that support running language servers as standalone executables without requiring a separate Node.js installation.

-I don't have any experience setting up language extensions for platforms other than VSCode, so currently looking for help with that.
-See tips and support thread on the issue for various editors:
+For other editors, see tips and support thread on the issue for various editors:
 - [Neovim](https://github.com/japhib/pico8-ls/issues/34)
 - [Sublime Text](https://github.com/japhib/pico8-ls/issues/44)